iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 date:   2020-12-12 06:01:35 +0300
 excerpt: "Have you ever wondered how SSO work under the hood?
 I was battered by various complex SSO/LDAP integration issues, I decided to make it personal..."
 ---
 Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasised; but have you ever wondered how SSO work under the hood?
-After been battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this authentication method.
+After being battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this authentication method.

-> *"One ring to rule them all, one ring to find them, One ring to bring them all, and in the darkness bind them" - Lord of the Rings*
+> *"One ring to rule them all, One ring to find them, One ring to bring them all, and in the darkness bind them" - Lord of the Rings*

 ## What is SSO authentication?

 The Lord of the rings' analogy of "one ~~credential~~ ring to rule them" works magic every time I have had to explain what SSO is to my customers; one password for everything.

-SSO is an authentication method that enables users to securely login to one or multiple applications by using just one set of credentials.
+SSO is an authentication method that enables users to securely log in to one or multiple applications by using just one set of credentials.
 This single credential is, in most cases,  stored and managed from a central repository called LDAP.
-When done correctly, users should only have to login once to access various applications and services across different domains.
+When done correctly, users should only have to log in once to access various applications and services across different domains.

 There are various types of SSO authentication, such as Kerberos, Smart-card, IWA, SAML, etc.  This blog post focuses on SAML 2.0, which has three main components, as shown in the diagram below: